edge-servers/immunity-controller/README.rst

 | **default**: | ``True``  |
 +--------------+-----------+

-Indicates whether the API for Openwisp Controller is enabled or not.
+Indicates whether the API for Immunity Controller is enabled or not.
 To disable the API by default add `IMMUNITY_CONTROLLER_API = False` in `settings.py` file.

 ``IMMUNITY_CONTROLLER_API_HOST``